Siddharth-Bokil/finovaTP/infosec/task1/bandit.md

 **Password:** `HWasnPhtq9AVKe0dmk45nxy20cvUa6EG`

 ## Process
 First, I navigated into the `inhere/` directory using `cd inhere/`.
 Inside, there were many subdirectories, each containing multiple files, so manually checking files was not practical.
 Based on the level hint, I knew the target file had a specific size and was not executable.
-To narrow it down efficiently, I used the `find` command with filters:
-`find . -size 1033c ! -executable`
+To narrow it down efficiently, I used the `find` command with filters as `find . -size 1033c ! -executable`.
 This searched through all subdirectories for files exactly 1033 bytes in size and excluded any executable files.
 The command returned a single matching file.
 I then used `cat` on that file to read the password.

 ## What I learnt
 Find can search for a specfic file size and executability. `c` stands for characters.